MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 3. Expand **Task Sequences** and then locate the Autopilot for existing devices task sequence modified in the [Speed up the deployment process](#speed-up-the-deployment-process) section.

 4. Once the Autopilot for existing devices task sequence is located, select it and then on the ribbon, select **Edit**.
-Alternatively, right-click on the the Autopilot for existing devices task sequence and select **Edit**.
+Alternatively, right-click on the Autopilot for existing devices task sequence and select **Edit**.

 5. In the **Task Sequence Editor** window that opens:

    1. Select the last task in the task sequence.

    2. Select the **Add** drop down menu in the top left of the task sequence editor and then select **General** > **Run Command Line**.
-This will add a **Run Command Line** task as the last task in the task sequence.
+A **Run Command Line** task is added as the last task in the task sequence.

    3. Select the **Run Command Line** task and then configure with the following settings: